tadaskay/live-stream-badger/README.md

 1. Go to WordPress Appearance > Menus
 2. Create a new menu
 3. Create a custom link, add it to the menu and save.
 Link should point to the channel, e.g. `http://www.twitch.tv/tobiwandota` as URL and `My favourite stream!` as a label
-4. Go to Wordpress Appearance > Widgets
+4. Go to WordPress Appearance > Widgets
 5. Place 'LSB Stream Status' widget on the sidebar
 6. In widget configuration, select the menu you created in Step (3) and save
 7. Go to your website and you should see the livestream link in a widget